carterwayneskhizeine/BlackPulse/README.md

 ### Public Messages
 *   **Post a Message**: Type your message (you can use Markdown!) in the text area and click "Post Message".
-*   **Edit a Message**: Click the blue "Edit" button next to a message.
+*   **Edit a Message**: Click the "Edit" button next to a message.
 An edit box will appear pre-filled with the message's original Markdown content.
 Make your changes and click "Save".
-*   **Delete a Message**: Click the red "Delete" button next to a message.
+*   **Delete a Message**: Click the "Delete" button next to a message.
 Confirm your action to remove the message.

 ### Private Messages
 *   **Post a Private Message**: